ttsiodras/HexSpeak/README.md

 # Introduction - HexSpeak in Clojure and Python

-(**Executive summary: Experiments in the land of Clojure**)
+**(Executive summary: An experiment I did while playing with Clojure...

-Results: compared to CPython, the same algorithm runs 2x faster when written in Clojure and executed in a warmed-up JVM...

-...but PyPy takes the gold medal: 3x faster than Clojure!
+Results: compared to CPython, the same algorithm runs 2x faster when written in Clojure and executed in a warmed-up JVM ...but PyPy takes the gold medal: it runs it 3x faster!)**

 ## What is HexSpeak?